apoorva-dixit/apoorva-dixit/README.md

-- 👋 Hi, I’m @apoorva-dixit
+- 👋 Hi, I’m Apoorva
-- 👀 I’m interested in books and poetry.
+- 👀 I’m interested in giving meaning to abundance of data around us.
-- 🌱 I’m currently learning Data Analytics.
+- 🌱 I’m currently learning Data and Business Analytics.
-- 💞️ I’m looking to collaborate on data analysis and book reviews.
+- 💞️ I’m looking to collaborate on data analytics and forecasting.
 - 📫 Reach me on Linkedin: https://www.linkedin.com/in/apoorva-dixit-8b6b75116/

 <!---